-- There are 4 components to the binding criteria utilized to select the investments in the Sub- - To ensure the promotion of both environmental and social characteristics as well as good governance, the Sub-Fund's portfolio-level aggregate ESG score will be better than the Sub-Fund's (average score) investment universe, - Any target company must have an internal ESG score equal or higher than 3, - No invested securities will be in breach of the UN Global Compact principles (as covered and addressed by our provider). - There will be a formal engagement plan for each security held in the Sub-Fund that has a bottom quintile ESG score.
+There are 4 components to the binding criteria utilized to select the investments in the Sub-Fund, which are:

+- und, which are: - To ensure the promotion of both environmental and social characteristics as well as good governance, the Sub-Fund's portfolio-level aggregate ESG score will be better than the Sub-Fund's (average score) investment universe, - Any target company must have an internal ESG score equal or higher than 3, - No invested securities will be in breach of the UN Global Compact principles (as covered and addressed by our provider). - There will be a formal engagement plan for each security held in the Sub-Fund that has a bottom quintile ESG score. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?